vatsaaa/mcpoax/mcpoax.md

                                    understand APIs
 ```

 This integrated approach leverages existing standards and infrastructure while providing targeted enhancements where they add genuine value.
-Unlike MCP's protocol replacement strategy, the alternative builds on proven foundations while addressing the legitimate semantic needs that drive AI-API integration challenges.
+Unlike the model context protocol replacement strategy, the alternative builds on proven foundations while addressing the legitimate semantic needs that drive AI-API integration challenges.

 The result is an architecture that serves the same functional requirements as MCP while avoiding ecosystem fragmentation, reducing operational complexity, and preserving the significant investments organizations have made in API infrastructure and tooling.